qri-io/website-refresh/content/docs/working-with-datasets/naming.md

 metaDescription: "This page describes the various notations for referencing a specific dataset on the Qri network."
 ---

-🖥 Screenshot of dataset list in desktop showing datasets from a few different users

 What's in a name?
 There are several ways of referring to datasets in Qri.
 Here are some examples of each.

 ## Shorthand Dataset References